- Your Government

 Special Event Permit Applications must be received by the City of Fernandina Beach no later than 60 days prior to the actual date of the event and may be submitted as early as one year before the event.

 Any organized activity involving the use of, or having impact upon, public property, public facilities, parks, beaches, sidewalks, street areas, or the temporary use of private property in a manner that varies from its current land use, may require a permit.

 Rules for Egans Creek Greenway

 Special Event Permit Application

-Special Event Policies and Procedures
+Special Event Policies & Procedures

 The Special Event Permit Application Process

 The Special Event Permit application process begins when a completed Special Event Permit Application is submitted to the Parks & Recreation Department.
 Please note, submitting an application does not represent approval of an application.